 But young writers are not hampered by clichés because they haven’t heard many of them yet.
 That’s why young writers can often produce much fresher writing than adults.
 For example, a child writing “Her fingers were cold as…” might finish with “Popsicles” instead of “ice” — which is a much better way to say it!
 So, to young writers, I say: Sometimes it pays to be young!

-According to a story on the Internet, a first grade teacher once decided to demonstrate just how original and “fresh” children could be.
+A first grade teacher once decided to demonstrate just how original and “fresh” children could be.
 She collected a list of old proverbs and gave the first half of each one to her class.
 She asked the children to fill in the second half of the saying.
 Most of them didn’t know the sayings, and so made up their own–very creative–endings.

 Kids: you can try doing this yourself.
 Here’s the list of sayings, with just the first half.
 Fill in the missing half of the proverb.
 (If you know the proverb, make up a different ending.)